Mixing times for the simple exclusion process with open boundaries: Preliminaries on the simple exclusion process

 This section is dedicated to the study of the current for the simple exclusion process with open boundaries.
 Currents are one of the main objects for the exclusion process in statistical mechanics with deep connections to second class particles, see \cite{BS:OrderCurrent,FF:CurrentFluctuations, USW:PASEPcurrent}.
 Intuitively, the current formalizes the way of counting the number of particles which pass through the segment over time.
 For our purposes, current arguments will be used in order to prove the upper bounds in Theorems \ref{thm:asymmetricOneSide} and \ref{thm:asymmetricTwoSides}. \\

 For $p \in \left( \frac{1}{2},1\right]$, assume that $\min(\alpha,\beta)>0$ holds.
 On the segment of size $N$, let $J^{N+}_t$ be the number of particles which have entered at the left-hand side of the segment by time $t$ and let $J^{N-}_t$ be the number of particles which have exited at the left-hand side of the segment by time $t$.
 Let $(J^N_t)_{t \geq 0}$ with be the \textbf{current} of the simple exclusion process with open boundaries.
 Similarly, one could define the current with respect to the net number of particles crossing the right-hand side of the segment, leading to the same long-term behavior.
 The following lemma states an asymptotic bound on the current.
-We obtain it from the results in \cite[Section 6]{USW:PASEPcurrent} and the observation that under the above assumptions, the simple exclusion process with open boundaries is an ergodic Feller process.
+We obtain it from the results in \cite[Section 6]{USW:PASEPcurrent} and the observation that under the above assumptions, the simple exclusion process with open boundaries is a positive recurrent Feller process; see also Theorem 3.6 in \cite{CW:TableauxCombinatorics}.

 \begin{lemma} Recall the definition of $a$ and $b$ from \eqref{def:a} and \eqref{def:b} and set Then the current $(J^N_t)_{t \geq 0}$ of the simple exclusion process with open boundaries satisfies almost surely for some deterministic sequence $(J_N)_{N \in \N}$ with $\lim_{N \rightarrow \infty}J_N = J$. \end{lemma} We refer to $J_N$ as the \textbf{flux} of the simple exclusion process with open boundaries on the segment of size $N$.